Man firing gun and ranting about Trump shot by police inside Trump National Doral resort

-A man ranting about President Donald Trump and holding a large American flag walked into the lobby of Trump National Doral Miami resort early Friday morning, laid the flag down on the main counter and began firing rounds.
+A gunman ranting about President Donald Trump walked into the lobby of Trump National Doral Miami resort early Friday morning, draped an American flag on the counter and began firing.

-Then, according to police, the man — who was not a guest at the resort — waited in the lobby for police to arrive before luring them into a gunfight.

-During the gunfight, the man, whose name has not been released, was struck several times in the lower body.
-No workers at the resort or patrons were injured.
+The man — who was not a guest at the resort — waited in the lobby for police officers to arrive before luring them into a gunfight, authorities said.
+During the gunfight, the unidentified man was struck several times in the lower body.
+No workers at the resort or guests were injured.
 A Doral cop hurt his wrist.

 “There’s a shootout in the lobby,” said Miami-Dade Police Director Juan Perez.
 “He’s at the hospital stable.
 Don’t know how many times he was hit.”

-Footage from WPLG Channel 10 shows a man arriving at Kendall Regional Medical Center on a stretcher.
+News footage shows a bald man arriving at Kendall Regional Medical Center on a stretcher.
+Doral mayor J.C.
+Bermudez said authorities do not believe the shooting was terrorism related.

-The shooting between the man, several Doral cops and one Miami-Dade Officer, happened just after 1:30 a.m. in the lobby of the resort at Northwest 36th Street and 87th Avenue.

-Doral Police Chief Hernan Organvidez told WSVN his officers, along with Miami-Dade, responded immediately. “

 The President's son, Eric Trump, tweeted his appreciation to the police departments involved in the shootout.

 Police said the lobby wasn’t crowded, but there were employees and hotel guests there.
-By sunrise the Secret Service was on the scene helping with the investigation.

-The Florida Department of Law Enforcement will investigate the shooting.
-Homeland Security and the FBI will investigate the incident.
+By sunrise, an array of federal agencies were on scene: the Secret Service, Department of Homeland Security and the FBI.
+The Florida Department of Law Enforcement will investigate the police shooting, along with the Miami-Dade State Attorney's Office.

 Comments